Royal finances: Where does the Queen get her money?

 That's because the Sovereign Grant isn't used to pay for security, which is usually picked up by the Metropolitan Police.

-Republic - an organisation which campaigns for an elected head of state - estimates that the total yearly cost of the monarchy, once security is factored in, is several times higher than the Sovereign Grant.
+Republic, an organisation that campaigns for an elected head of state, estimates that the total yearly cost of the monarchy, once security is factored in, is about £345m - several times higher than the Sovereign Grant.

 However, other organisations - such as the consultancy Brand Finance - say that security and other costs are outweighed by what the monarchy contributes to the economy each year, such as boosting tourism.